-Arguments that are of type Array with one dimension and a datatype of integer (i.e. bytes) are treated as character arrays, with each entry appended to the result as a single character.
+Arguments that are of type Array with one dimension or Vector, and a datatype of integer (i.e. bytes) are treated as character arrays, with each entry appended to the result as a single character.
 If a zero valued entry is encountered, the remaining entries are skipped.
 This is analogous to how strings are generally used in the C and C++ (and many other) programming languages.

 (The reverse transformation, converting a string into such an Array, can be easily accomplished by passing a string to the Array function, for example, Array("This is a string.").)